 - Completed Application Form.
-(Found on their website.) - Previous Landlord/warden reference. - Character Reference. - Copy of Passport AND Visa.
+(Found on their website.) - Previous Landlord/warden reference. - Character Reference - Copy of Passport AND Visa.
 (If applicable.) - Letter from University Register Department as proof of study. - Copy of your Matriculation card. - Guarantor Form.
-(Use the form on their website.) - also need guarantor proof of ID and address
+(Use the form on their website.) - also need guarantor proof of ID and address standrewsletting.com facebook.com/standrewsletting/

 Application process: At the top of the student accommodation page there is a list detailing which are currently available.
 To apply, put the name of the property in which you are interested as the subject heading of an email to hmj@hmjproperties.co.uk.
 Once you have viewed, email them to confirm your interest and ask for the appropriate application form.
-Submit the required documents within a week.This appointment cannot be changed and all potential tenants are required to attend.
-Then confirm by 9am the following morning via email if you want the property.
-If successful they will request your necessary documents.